 Tea Time – A British themed pub.
 They brew delicious, authentic, English real ales to perfection.
 Their beers are served via hand pumps from casks located in the cold cellar under the bar, direct to your glass at the bar!
 With 17 of there own crafted beers, this place is a must for all craft beer lovers.

 Mr. Vavelsky Garden & Pub – It is Krakow’s favourite karaoke bar and beer garden.
 This place has a unique atmosphere.
 The restored medieval basement will take you on a journey through time.
-The unique decoration, a wide range of drinks and drinks as well as the passion of people made the ancient walls full of life again.
+The unique decoration are like nothing else in Krakow, they have a fire breathing dragon on the dance floor and perform cocktail fire shows on there steal bar.

 Places to Avoid

 Most strip clubs – Strip clubs normally and the best places to visit but they are extra dirty and scamey in Krakow, unless you want to get scammed out of all your money you should avoid them.